-You are required to follow a Very Low Calorie Diet (VLCD) for 14 days before your surgery to help make the operation safer by shrinking the liver thus allowing better access to the stomach.
+You are required to follow a Very Low Calorie Diet (VLCD) before your surgery to help make the operation safer by shrinking the liver thus allowing better access to the stomach.
 Please note that Low calorie Diets (LCD's) are not suitable during this phase.